coughingmouse/Korean-Romanization/README.md

 | ㆉ | ywe | yö(ywOj) | yój(yoj/ywoj) |
 | ㆌ | ywi | yü(ywuj) | yúj(yuj/ywuj) |

-* In transcription, Apostrophe can also be used to indicate abbreviation.
+* In transcription, Apostrophe can be used to indicate abbreviation.
 * ⟨y⟩ is used in onset, ⟨j⟩ in coda.
 * Use of ⟨ᆝ⟩ or ⟨ᆜ⟩ is preferred over ⟨ᆢ⟩ and ⟨ᆖ⟩.
 In text with this character, ⟨'⟩ needs to be used in between any vowels.